Visual builder

 Each model type (base, structuredOutput, summarizer) cascades independently:

-// Project Level - Sets defaults for all graphs
+// Project Level - Sets defaults for all agents

 Project: {